sanchezcarlosjr/occultation_light_curves/README.md

   make install
 ```

 b.
-Install FFTW from this repository.
+Install from the official docs.

 2. Cmake
 ```